beeehappyandfree/BeeBot-Agentic-AI-Chatbot-Framework/README.md

 A comprehensive AI chatbot framework that integrates Microsoft Teams with AWS Bedrock agents, powered by AWS Lambda functions for scalable, serverless AI operations.

-## 🏆 AWS Lambda Hackathon Submission

-This project is submitted for the [AWS Lambda Hackathon](https://awslambdahackathon.devpost.com/?) - "Build solutions that scale: power your ideas with AWS Lambda"

 ## 🚀 How This Application Uses AWS Lambda